snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

   differences.

 The gradient specification relates to the method in use.
-Gradients are typically needed studies such as gradient-based optimization, reliability analysis for uncertainty quantification, or local sensitivity analysis.
+Gradients are typically needed for studies such as gradient-based optimization, reliability analysis for uncertainty quantification, or local sensitivity analysis.